| Yield Curve (Current) | ||||||||

 -

 - 5Y5Y5Y5Y forward rate provides a market-implied view of where policy ultimately settles once cyclical forces dissipate.
 Importantly, it captures the destination of policy rather than its near-term trajectory, and should be interpreted as a structural anchor rather than a tactical signal.
-More Forward: 2.28% (slightly higher)
+More Forward: 2.23% (unchanged)

 -